Skip to main content

 io.cilium.k8s.namespace.labels.role: infrastructure

-- toEndpoints: # Allow access to coredns for domain resolution
+- toEndpoints: # Allow DNS resolution via coredns

 - matchLabels: